-The storage contents are limitless — makeup, toiletries, hair accessories, and medication bottles.
-Once you sort your items, just store them under the bathroom vanity sink, in a linen closet or drawer, or wherever you want to feel more organized.
+If your bathroom is a mess, use drawer organizers to sort makeup, toiletries, hair accessories, and medication bottles.
+Once you arrange your items, store them under the bathroom vanity sink, in a drawer, or wherever you want to feel more organized.

-For added flair, you could also personalize the containers by lining them with decorative contact paper—also found at the dollar store.
+For added flair, you can personalize the containers by lining them with decorative contact paper—also found at the dollar store.

 Stores with dollar or discount sections are popping up everywhere.
 Even with a bit of a price hike, Dollar Tree is still a valuable store to find great deals, but it isn’t the only organization option.

-Dollar General also has inexpensive gems that can make life a little easier and more organized.
-The store even opened a spin-off dollar store called pOpshelf.
+- Dollar General also has inexpensive gems that can make life a little easier and more organized.
+The store opened a spin-off dollar store called Popshelf.
 According to the company, these stores are targeted to higher-income ($50,000 to $125,000/year), suburban folks who still want a good deal.
-You could find deals in the areas of toys, electronics, office, kitchen, and beauty, among others.
+You can find deals in the areas of toys, electronics, office, kitchen, and beauty, among others.
 Much like at the Dollar General parent stores, most products are $5 or less.

-With the cost-savings arena getting hot, a lot of store chains like Target and Walmart are revving up their dollar selections too.
-The Bullseye Playground at Target is prominent as you enter the store and has seasonal, storage, home decor, toys, and other assorted finds.
-The prices ($1 to $5 per item) are comparable to other stores, but you’ll rarely find any clearance deals or additional markdowns here.
+- With the cost-savings arena getting hot, retail chains like Target and Walmart are revving up their dollar selections, too.
+Target’s DollarSpot is prominent as you enter the store and has seasonal, storage, home decor, toys, and other assorted finds.
+The prices ($1 – $5 per item) are comparable to other stores, but you’ll rarely find any clearance deals or additional markdowns here.

-Walmart’s Dollar Spot has an eclectic selection of items generally ranging from $1 to $5.
-Depending on the store, you could find clothes, organization essentials, or beauty products discounted significantly.
+- Walmart’s Dollar Shop has an eclectic selection of items generally ranging from $1 – $5.
+Depending on the store, you can find clothes, organization essentials, or beauty products discounted significantly.
 Want a tip on those Walmart price tags?
 The date on the tag will show the last time the price changed, and many of the clearance tags will have additional markdowns.
-More markdowns = more savings!
+More markdowns = more savings.